+Chapter Seven

-Chapter Seven Student Budgets (Return to Table of Contents)
+Student Budgets

 Student budgets are an important component in the financial aid process.
 Standard student budgets reflecting the Tennessee Tech University average student population cost of attendance at a modest, but adequate standard of living are used to award financial aid.
 The distinct groups of Tennessee Tech University students have separate cost of attendance (COA) budgets based on the difference in tuition, fees, and/or living costs.
 Special budget considerations are approved by the Director of Financial Aid on a case-by-case basis.